ProfessorRino/Challenge/README.md

 An amount of the chosen source currency is automatically converted to all available currencies based on the current daily rate.
 Floating point error is not handled.
 #### 2. Setup
-To run the App, sign up to free plan and replace "FREE_KEY_GOES_HERE" with your own API Access Key
+To run the App, sign up to free plan and replace "FREE_KEY_GOES_HERE" with your own API Access Key before building.
 #### 3. Functionality
 ##### a) Control Section
 - Input Field: Takes the amount of the source currency